bollewolle/pydiscogsqrcodegenerator/README.md

 1. **Login** — Click "Login with Discogs" to authenticate via OAuth, or the app will auto-authenticate if credentials are configured in `.env`.

-2. **Browse** — Choose between "Browse Folders" to navigate your collection by folder, or "Latest Additions" to find recently added releases.
+2. **Browse** — Choose between "Browse by Folders" to navigate by folder, "Browse by Format" to navigate by format and size, or "Latest Additions" to find recently added releases.

 3. **Select** — Use checkboxes to select individual releases, or use "Select All" / letter filters.
 Releases previously processed are marked with a "Processed" badge.

+4. **Settings (optional)** — Click "Settings" in the navbar to customize the BottomText template.
+Choose which fields to include (artist, title, year, folder, format, size, description) and arrange them across multiple lines.

-4. **Preview** — Click "Preview CSV" to see the generated QR Factory 3 CSV data.
+5. **Preview** — Click "Preview CSV" to see the generated QR Factory 3 CSV data.

-5. **Edit (optional)** — Click "Edit Before Download" to modify the BottomText, Content URL, or FileName for any release.
+6. **Edit (optional)** — Click "Edit Before Download" to modify the BottomText, Content URL, or FileName for any release.

-6. **Download** — Click "Download CSV" to get the file, then import it into QR Factory 3.
+7. **Download** — Click "Download CSV" to get the file, then import it into QR Factory 3.

 ## Development